top of page

 Location: 6p22.2

-Key Functions: Iron absorption regulation, hepcidin modulation, iron homeostasis, prevention of iron overload
+Key Functions: Regulation of systemic iron absorption, modulation of hepcidin signaling, maintenance of iron homeostasis, prevention of iron overload and oxidative damage

 SNP ID